cewbost/jiota/README.md

 ### consistOf

 Asserts that an array consists of elements matching a list of matchers.
-The list of expected matches can be matchers.
-Non matcher values are matched using the `equal` matcher.
 The assertion fails if there isn't a one-to-one matching between the actual values and the matchers.
 The matching algorithm is greedy, so don't rely on it being very smart, it will not be able to find every possible valid matching.
 If the provided matchers match on mutually exclusive values it will always work however.